Department of Psychological Science

-What is a good minor for a Psychology major?
+What is a good minor for a Psychological Science major?

-It is impossible to specify what is a particularly useful minor for a psychology major because: (1) people major in psychology for a variety of different reasons, (2) the minor can serve an array of purposes, and (3) even among psychology majors, people have different career goals.
+It is impossible to specify what is a particularly useful minor for a psychological science major because: (1) people major in psychological science for a variety of different reasons, (2) the minor can serve an array of purposes, and (3) even among psychological science majors, people have different career goals.
 However, we can offer a few suggestions for relevant considerations when selecting your minor.

-A number of psychology majors choose to minor in a field that has close ties with some aspect of psychology.
-This can help to broaden or deepen their understanding of psychology-related issues.
-For example, sociology addresses many issues that psychologists also find of interest, but sociologists come from more of a systems and demographic perspective; similarly, biology and communication sciences each examine issues that are closely related to certain aspects of psychology, offering greater depth and different vantage points on psychological concerns.
+A number of psychological science majors choose to minor in a field that has close ties with some aspect of psychological science.
+This can help to broaden or deepen their understanding of psychological science-related issues.
+For example, sociology addresses many issues that psychologists also find of interest, but sociologists come from more of a systems and demographic perspective; similarly, biology and communication sciences each examine issues that are closely related to certain aspects of psychological science, offering greater depth and different vantage points on psychological concerns.
 So the minor can help you approach psychological issues from complementary perspectives, and also may better qualify you for interdisciplinary graduate programs and careers in the future.

-Some minors, such as economics or political science, may seem less closely related to psychology, but may help prepare the psychology major for an interdisciplinary career as well.
+Some minors, such as economics or political science, may seem less closely related to psychological science, but may help prepare the psychological science major for an interdisciplinary career as well.
 For example, psychologists who work in government, community organizations, and other policy settings can find such minors very helpful.
 Similarly, a minor in art might be used by a psychologist who pursues art therapy or an education position.

-Other psychology majors select a minor that will help them develop knowledge that they believe will serve them well in any future career, whether in psychology or another area.
+Other psychological science majors select a minor that will help them develop knowledge that they believe will serve them well in any future career, whether in psychological science or another area.
 For example, those who minor in a foreign language will have the flexibility to pursue careers that involve non-English speakers (including, for example, psychotherapy or designing mental health and educational programs, in a multi-cultural setting).

-Which Psychology courses count for credit in other majors?
-For example, if I take PSYC 109, do I still need to take SOC 100?
+Which psychological science courses count for credit in other majors?
+For example, if I take PSYS 053, do I still need to take SOC 100?

 How do I find out what my final grade is prior to receiving it in the mail?

 Typically the fastest way to identify your course grade is to check your transcript online through the Registrar's Student Information System.
 Your course grades are posted as the Registrar receives them from instructors.
-Grades are NEVER available from the Psychology Department Staff or over the phone.
+Grades are NEVER available from the Department of Psychological Science Staff or over the phone.
 Grade change issues can only be handled by your course instructor.

 How can I get involved in research?